 We sustain AFG's business success by effectively managing risk-financial, social, environmental-to help create stability for our customers and deliver value to our shareholders.

 We focus our corporate responsibility and sustainability strategies in four primary areas where AFG can achieve the most direct and substantial results:

-- Operating our business with integrity and managing financial risk; - Giving back to our communities and promoting social opportunity; - Creating a welcoming and rewarding place to work and build a career; and - Managing environmental risk and operating sustainably.
+- Operating our business with integrity and managing financial risk; - Giving back to our communities and promoting social opportunity; - Creating a welcoming, rewarding and safe place to work and build a career; and - Managing environmental risk and operating sustainably.

-We believe that concentrating our efforts help us run our business more effectively, enhance our products, protect our customers, serve our communities and support nearly 8,500 employees in over 120 locations worldwide.
+We believe that concentrating our efforts help us run our business more effectively, enhance our products, protect our customers, serve our communities and support over 8,100 employees in over 120 locations worldwide.